Receding gums is a condition in which your gums pull back from the gums, exposing the roots of your teeth.

 Some cases of gingival rescission are preventable.

-One of the most important ones is using a brush with soft bristles and avoid over brushing, thus applying gentle strokes.
+One of the most important ones is using a brush with soft bristles and avoiding over brushing, thus applying gentle strokes.

 This is because brushing your teeth too harshly or using a hard-bristled toothbrush can cause more issues.